The California Mid-State Fair opened in 1946 at the Paso Robles Event Center, and has been held in Paso Robles every summer since.

 What to Wear

-The days are really hot, but the nights get cool so be prepared for both.
+The days are really hot, but the nights get cool so be prepared for both if you plan to go all day.
 This year we were able to keep light jackets in our bags, which we definitely needed once night fell.
 During the day our hats, sunglasses, and sunscreen were a must – we would have fried out there otherwise!

 Parking at the fair is cash only, so right off the bat you need to have cash handy.
 Some vendors take cards but a lot do not, so having cash on hand will be important to have a good time at the fair.
 There are ATMs on site if you need to get more, but definitely plan on bringing enough for parking at a minimum before you get here.